This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Both cities host great festivals

-It’s difficult to determine whether Sydney or Melbourne have a better festival scene.
+Determining whether Sydney or Melbourne has a better festival scene is difficult.
 This is because they both host a slew of fun annual festivals.
-Let’s start with Sydney, which hosts the light spectacular that is Vivid Sydney; music festivals like Electric Gardens and Field Day; and Sydney Festival, a major three-day arts festival that happens each January.
+Let’s start with Sydney, which hosts the light spectacular Vivid Sydney, music festivals like Electric Gardens and Field Day, and the Sydney Festival.
+This major three-day arts festival happens each January.

 On the other hand, Melbourne hosts annual events like the Melbourne International Comedy Festival, the Melbourne International Flower and Garden Show, and St Kilda Fest, a free one-day music extravaganza.
-Take a look at this page to see an exhaustive list of Melbourne festivals.
+Look at this page for an exhaustive list of Melbourne festivals.
 So although Sydney has better music festivals, Melbourne probably wins for cultural festivals.

 Melbourne is also Australia’s sports capital

-Melbourne and Sydney both have AFL, NRL, cricket and national soccer teams.
+Melbourne and Sydney both have AFL, NRL, cricket, and national soccer teams.
 However, Melbourne gets to wear the crown in this instance.
-This is thanks to the fact it hosts major sporting events like the Australian Open (I’ve also worked there 😂), the Formula 1 Grand Prix and the Boxing Day Cricket Test.
+This is because it hosts major sporting events like the Australian Open (I’ve also worked there 😂), the Formula 1 Grand Prix, and the Boxing Day Cricket Test.
 There’s seriously a sporting event happening in Melbourne year-round.

 Sydney has more outdoor adventures

-As for Melbourne, it also has urban parks and coastal walks.
-I recommend walking from Port Melbourne to St Kilda Beach or walking around Albert Park Lake.
-However, compared to Sydney, they just aren’t as scenic.
+Melbourne also has urban parks and coastal walks.
+I recommend walking from Port Melbourne to St Kilda Beach or around Albert Park Lake.
+However, compared to Sydney, they aren’t as scenic.

 Melbourne has a more diverse nightlife scene